Skip to main content

 • Tokens — prompt + completion tokens reported by the upstream provider on every request, summed per (budget, period).

-• Spending — for each request, Barndoor multiplies prompt and completion tokens by the input and output prices in LLM Configuration → Model Pricing for that model.
+• Spending — for each request, Barndoor multiplies prompt and completion tokens by the input and output prices in LLM Management → Model Pricing for that model.

 • Reset — at the start of the next period (next day at 00:00 UTC for daily, next Monday for weekly, the 1st for monthly).